PowerShell/DscResources/CONTRIBUTING.md

 11. Address any comments brought up by the reviewer.

 ### Pick an Issue
+Issues that are currently up-for-grabs are tagged with the ```help wanted``` label.
+You can see all the issues tagged with ```help wanted``` across all the modules in the DSC Resourece Kit in the Help Wanted column on our [dashboard](https://waffle.io/powershell/dscresources/join).

+If you find an issue that you want to work on, but it does not have the ```help wanted``` label, make sure to read through the issue and ask if you can start working on it.

 ### Fork a Module
 In the DSC Resource Kit, a repository and a module are usually the same thing since each repository contains one resource module.